Harrshhpattell/FarAway-Packing_List_Planner/README.md

 # Packing List Planner
-The Packing List Planner is a React-based web application that allows users to create a list of items they need to pack for their upcoming trips.
+The Packing List Planner is a **React**-based web application that allows users to create a list of items they need to pack for their upcoming trips.
 Whether it's a weekend getaway or a long vacation, this app helps users stay organized by providing a simple and efficient way to manage their packing list.

 ## Features
 + **Add Items to Packing List:** Users can easily add items they need to pack for their trip.
 They can specify the item name, quantity, and any additional notes related to that item.